scottyschup/ruby-curriculum/the-web/oauth.md

 1. The client application writer registers with the service provider;
    part of the registration involves selecting what permissions should be granted.
-For instance, Instagram registers with Twitter, specifying that Instagram should be authorized to post to a user's wall.
+For instance, Instagram registers with Facebook, specifying that Instagram should be authorized to post to a user's wall.
 The client receives some *keys*, or codes, from the service provider.